wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. Hover the cursor over the relationship to reveal the related columns.

-	> [!NOTE]
-	> There's an easier way to create a relationship.
-In the model diagram, you can drag and drop columns to create a new relationship.
+	> *There's an easier way to create a relationship.
+In the model diagram, you can drag and drop columns to create a new relationship.*

 1. To create a new relationship, from the **Reseller** table, drag the **ResellerKey** column on to the **ResellerKey** column of the **Sales** table.